mjkrause/data-portal-summary-stats/README.md

  deployment environment.

  ## Tests
- Source `environment.dev.env` and run `python -m unittest` from the project root.
+ Source `environment.sh` and run `python -m unittest` from the project root.
+ If using PyCharm, consider installing the EnvFile extension and using it with `environemnt.env`.